PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/MLOps/VirtualEnvironmentPackageManagement.md

 ```
 If you do not have curl installed, you can download the script manually from this link: https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py and save it to your local machine.

-Once the installation is complete, close the command prompt and open it again.
+Once the installation is complete, close the Command Prompt and open it again.
 This will refresh your environment variables.

 __Step 3: Verify that Poetry is installed correctly by typing the following command:__